ELENA-LANG/tutorials/ExpressionTree1/README.md

 Creating expression tree
 ---

 We could simplify our code if we use Expression class.
-Expression call will automatically generate and evaluate an appropriate tape.
+Expression will automatically generate and evaluate an appropriate tape.

     // <..>
     public program()